What is Cupping ?

 Drawing up the skin is believed to open up the skin’s pores, which helps to stimulate the flow of blood, balances and realigns the flow of qi, breaks up obstructions, and creates an avenue for toxins to be drawn out of the body.

 Benefits of Cupping Therapy

-Cupping is used to relieve back and neck pain, tight muscles on the back, buttocks region, legs and arms; anxiety, fatigue, migraines, rheumatism, and even cellulite.
-Oil is first applied to the skin, and then the cups are moved up and down the desired area and are also often left up on a tight muscular area.
+Cupping is used to relieve back and neck pain, stiff muscles, anxiety, fatigue, migraines, rheumatism, and even cellulite.
+For weight loss and cellulite treatments, oil is first applied to the skin, and then the cups are moved up and down the surrounding area.

 Cupping therapy can: